cwi-swat/ifip-wg216/meetings/Santiago2026.md

 Peruvian food is one of the best cuisine you can get, in particular the Japanese-Peruvian fusion known as Nikkei.

+There is also a vast and excellent sushi offering in Santiago: El Japon, Niu Sushi, Do Sushi, Noah Sushi, Acevichados, etc.

+Regarding meat restaurants, famous places include Eladio, La Cabrera, Las Vacas Gordas, Santa Brasa (various restaurants in different locations).

 Below are a few personal recommendations (the list is really far from being exhaustive).

 Providencia:
 - El Ancla: seafood